AstroLoc: Robust Space to Ground Image Localizer: Introduction

 Although over 5 million photos have been collected from the ISS since the beginning of its operations, unfortunately their full potential has yet to be unlocked.
-The complication is that astronaut photos, unlike satellite imagery, are not automatically localized \wrt the Earth's surface.
+The complication is that astronaut photos, unlike satellite imagery, are not automatically geolocated \wrt the Earth's surface.
 Even though the position of the ISS can be determined from the timestamp of the photo and the ISS orbit path, an astronaut can point their camera (a standard hand-held DSLR) toward any location on Earth within their vast visibility range, which spans roughly 20 million square kilometers (sqkm)\footnote{Considering that the ISS orbits at an altitude of 415 kilometers.}.
-Therefore, localizing a single photo that can cover an area as small as 100 sqkm (\ie 0.0005\% of the visible/search area) is akin to finding a needle in a haystack.
-For example, when an astronaut is above Texas and photographs a wildfire they see, the burning area could be anywhere from Canada to Mexico depending on the camera orientation, and the only way to know where is to geolocate the image.
+Therefore, localizing a photo that covers an area of 100 sqkm (\ie 0.0005\% of the visible/search area) is like finding a needle in a haystack.
+For example, when an astronaut is orbiting above Texas and photographs a wildfire, the burning area could be anywhere from Canada to Mexico depending on camera orientation, and the only way to know where is by geolocating the image.